Joan Ramon I, Count of Cardona: Biography

-In 1396 Joan Ramon, heir of Cardona, was one of the magnates who went to Sicily to assist its new king, Martín.
+In 1396 Joan Ramon, heir of Cardona, was one of the magnates who went to Sicily to assist its new King, Martín.
 The young king soon granted him the investiture to the Admiralty previously held by his father.
 Upon the death of his father, the first count, Hug de Cardona, in 1400 he inherited the county of Cardona.

 He inherited the title of Admiral of Aragon.

-Joan Ramon, count of Cardona, was one of the generals of king Martin the Young in the Sardinian campaign.
-The campaign ended in the tragedy of Sanluri, in 1409.
+Joan Ramon, count of Cardona, was one of the generals of King Martin the Young in the Sardinian campaign.
+The campaign ended with the Battle of Sanluri in 1409.

-During the interregnum of 1410–12 in the realm of the Crown of Aragon, count Joan Ramon and his brother Antoni de Cardona were the most notable leaders of the party of Jaume, Count of Urgell, in the parliamentary processes.
+During the interregnum of 1410–12 in the realm of the Crown of Aragon, count Joan Ramon and his brother Antoni de Cardona were the most notable leaders of the party of Jaume II, Count of Urgell, in the parliamentary processes.
 In 1412 they both lodged their protest against the way the delegates for the Compromis de Casp had been elected.

 However, once the decision had been pronounced, choosing Ferran de Antequera as the new king of Aragon, the count Joan Ramon I was fervently loyal to the new dynasty and refused to collaborate with the Urgellist revolt of 1413.
-In 1418 count Joan Ramon I was the Ambassador of king Alfonso V to the Church Council of Constance.
+In 1418 count Joan Ramon I was the Ambassador of King Alfonso V of Aragon to the Church Council of Constance.

-In 1423 count Joan Ramon I commanded the fleet that brought to besieged Naples the troops led by the infante Pere.
-These reinforcements allowed king Alfonso V to retake the city of Naples.
-In return voyage, his fleet plundered Marseilles.